Juakata/Trackit/README.md

 # Trackit-App

-> This project is an app to track the progress of some activities like working on challenges, looking for job, working on your network or if you are just taking a break you can get track of it.
+> This project is the front-end of an mobile-app to track the progress of some activities like working on challenges, looking for job, working on your network or if you are just taking a break you can get track of it.

 ## Built With
 - Expo,